KonstantinosPapazis/gcp_assesement/README.md

 - Create a second vm in the same subnet as the first one and also do the necessary actions so as load balancer to target it.

-- Create a service account with roles compute.admin and storage.admin
+- Create a service account with roles compute.admin and storage.admin (ideally assign the roles with iteration)

 - VM has no public IP, we would like to provide access to the internet to VM, what actions should be done?
-Try to do the necessary changes in code so as vm to communicate to the outside world.
+Try to do the necessary changes in code so as vm to communicate with the outside world.

-- Create a bucket with versioning enabled.

 - Try to SSH from one vm to another.
 Ensure that communication can be established.

 - Verify that load balancer is working.

-- Create a custom role with permissions to list only buckets.

-- Assign this custom role to your user.

 - Create a 3rd VM in the second subnet (subnet-02) and assign the service account created previously.

+- Create a bucket with versioning enabled.

+- Create a custom role (id = storage.bucketsReader) with permissions to list only buckets.

+- Create a new service account and assign the custom role to it.
+Then add the service account as member to the bucket created in previous step.

+- Create an iam policy with roles Storage Object Viewer (roles/storage.objectViewer) and member test.user@ma-z.com.
+Set this policy to the bucket created in previous step.